tomjridge/docker-irmin/README.md

 dpkg -i ./lib*.deb # maybe before this, install libgflags and libsnappy
 ```

+# Alternative: just copy the local exe to the equinix box and install libs

 # Running a benchmark

 I do something like this: